ecmwf/metview-python/docs/api/functions/thermo_parcel_path.rst

     * **bottom_p**: the bottom pressure of the start layer (see below for details)
     * **stop_at_el**: if it is defined and set to 1 the parcel computations will stop at the Equilibrium Level.

-    There are four different modes available for the parcel start conditions:
+    The start condition ``mode`` can have these values:

-    * **Surface**: the parcel ascends from the surface, i.e. the lowest point of the profile.
+    * **surface**: the parcel ascends from the surface, i.e. the lowest point of the profile.
 The format is as follows:

         .. code-block:: python

             {mode: "surface"}

-    * **Custom**: the parcel ascends from a given temperature, dewpoint and pressure.
+    * **custom**: the parcel ascends from a given temperature, dewpoint and pressure.
 The format is as follows:

         .. code-block:: python